matthew-hajec/scraper/readme.md

 * MAX_FAILS (int, default=9): Maximum number of times a request to the steam API can fail before exitting
 * DATABASE_URL (str, default='sqlite:///:memory:'): Database URL to store records

+### Built-in Scrapers

+There are a bunch of built in scrapers.
+Each scraper slowly pulls information from it's source, and there can only ever be a single active instance of any single source.
+However, by having one machine manage plenty of sources, we can keep the IO busy (aka, have a high volume of data dripping in) while not overloading sites.

+To enable, simply set the required properties for a source.

+#### Steam Items

+Set ENV Variables:

+* STEAM_ITEMS_APP_ID    (int, required): app id for the items you want to scrape
+* STEAM_ITEMS_NUM_ITEMS (int, required): number of items to fetch
+* STEAM_ITEMS_MAX_FAILS (int, optional): Maximum number of times a request to the steam API can fail before exitting (default=9)